- How do I get support for your software?

 To inject replacement XML into a file run:

 - How do I validate a file on the command line?

-A full tutorial can be found here.
-In brief, you download and unzip the tools to produce a collection of command line scripts for Unix/Mac and batch files for Windows.
+Download and unzip the tools from our downloads page to produce a collection of command line scripts for Unix/Mac and batch files for Windows.
 The two commands we will use are

 xmlvalid– a command-line XML validation tool